ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one

 The Look Station

-One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but the peripherals of the gadget.
-The circular camera shape and luminescent effects really make for a sexy looking component to your setup.
+One of the biggest plus points for us with the Razer Kiyo was not only how you look on camera, but the aesthetic design of the webcam.
+The circular camera shape and built-in ring light really make for a really aesthetic component that will enhance your setup.
 When closed, the Kiyo looks like a stack of micro CDs with its camera, light ring and grip that hugs your monitor.
 Where most streaming web cameras can look clunky and square, the Razer Kiyo looks absolutely stunning.

 The rubberised base of the Kiyo webcam did make for a device that collects dust quickly but it gives the feel of something more premium.
 What you would typically expect from a camera of this price range is a plastic shell.
 The Kiyo is much more than that.
 Whilst most of you won’t care too much about how the camera feels externally but it’s important to keep this in mind when purchasing.
 Manufacturers which attention to every detail of a product often deliver superior outcomes!

 Then there’s how you look when live streaming.
 We’ll delve further into this when analysing the features, but we’d like to make note that the image quality is extremely crisp.
 The LED light ring really makes a difference to the balance of your face on the screen.
 There’s nothing worse than seeing dark shadows in places you don’t want them to be!